Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

 To guarantee the principles set out, the requirements of the authentication system MUST include the protection of personal data and the guarantee of anonymity for lawful purposes, that is:

 1. Ensure mutual recognition to guarantee the identity of the provider to the consumer.
-2. Ensure the ability to authenticate the digital identities of consumers and providers against their real-world identity without exposing real data
+2. Ensure the ability to authenticate the digital identities of consumers and providers against their real-world identity, without unnecessarily exposing real data.

-Naturally, the ability to validate the authenticity of the relationship between digital identity and physical identity lies only with the public authority responsible for managing the citizen's identity.
+The ability to validate the authenticity of the relationship between digital identity and physical identity lies only with the public authority responsible for managing the citizen's identity.
+This capability is provided through a digital identity recognition service (i.e. IdC), technologically compliant with identity provider protocols but under the supervision of the public authority.

 # Security Considerations

+There are some cautionary points regarding security that need to be considered.
+- Integrity and resilience are the most critical parameters.
+The integrity of the messages is fundamental to guarantee the authenticity of the identity, while the availability of the authentication service is the basis for ensuring the feasibility of the entire process.
-Integrity and resilience are the most critical parameters.
-Symmetric authentication should avoid the risk of man-in-the-middle attack because it should successfully attack both message flows at the same time.
-The trustee is a critical component and must be subjected to rigorous checks on compliance with the standards.
+- Symmetric authentication contrast the risk of man-in-the-middle attack because it should successfully attack both message flows at the same time.
+- The trustee is a critical component and must be subjected to rigorous checks on compliance with the standards.
+- The relying party and the resourse server should be on different servers using a dedicated communication channel.

 Referring to the term identification, we mean at least three different types, the device, the digital user and the individual.

 - The ***device*** is identified with technical methods suited to the various needs.
 For example, geolocalization using International Mobile Equipment Identity (IMEI) [ITU1] and Integrated Circuit Card ID (ICCID) [ITU2].
 - The ***digital user*** is well managed by [RFC6749] but inside the digital ecosystem.
 To manage users of multiple domains, either the user registrations are duplicated for each domain involved, or the domains involved are joined in a trust relationship.
-- The ***individual*** is well managed with classic physical methods (e.g. photo ID) but the link with the digital identity needs to be improved because the quality is not satisfactory.
+- The ***individual***, or natural person, is well managed with classic physical methods (e.g. photo ID) but the link with the digital identity needs to be improved because the quality is not satisfactory.
 This topic is beyond the scope of this specification and it was explored for example in [LS3].

 An in-depth defense system SHOULD consider all the components involved and in this case not just the pure digital authentication of the user.
 In this document only the digital user is treated but extensions applicable to mixed situations with multiple types are certainly welcome to improve the overall security profile.